A Simple DIY for a Succulent Wall Planter

 You will end up with some gaps, and that is okay.
 I have a solution for you!

-You can hang on a wood fence, stucco wall or even brick.
+Choose somewhere prominent to display your new DIY succulent wall planter and secure it well!
+You can hang it on a wooden fence, stucco wall, or even brick.
 Just be sure the planter is tightly secured as it can be heavy.
-Remove from the wall to water thoroughly about once a week.

 Once a week, remove the planter from the wall to water thoroughly.
 Saturating the entire planter.
 Allow excess water to drip out before rehanging.

 Interested in more ways you can bring California Grown flowers into your home?!